PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 * Some boards offer a separate external TTL UART connector

 **Connection signal tower**
-* A suitable circuit can be built with the DiY Protokit.
+* A suitable circuit can be built with the DiY Protokit. (or similar)
+* I will publish a circuit proposal shortly.
 <img width="267" alt="image" src="https://user-images.githubusercontent.com/39780457/220189643-b8c80646-0ddd-4f3d-9b02-51f869ac9268.png">

 **used libraries**